 If you’ve ever compared fee schedules from different dental labs, you’ve probably noticed that the numbers can be all over the place.
 This variation isn’t arbitrary; it’s a direct reflection of the lab’s unique approach to materials, technology, and service.
 Understanding what’s behind the fee for a restoration helps you evaluate the true value a lab partner brings to your practice.
 Let’s break down the three main factors that influence why lab fees differ so much from one lab to the next.

-Premium Materials and Technology
+The Role of Premium Materials and Tech

 The foundation of any great restoration is the material it’s made from.
 A lab’s fee is heavily influenced by the quality of materials they use, whether it’s high-translucency zirconia for an anterior crown or a durable alloy for a partial denture framework.
 Sourcing premium, certified materials simply costs more, and that is reflected in the final fee.
 Beyond materials, technology plays a huge role.
 Labs that invest in the latest digital equipment, like 5-axis mills and 3D printers, can often produce more precise and consistent results.
 Embracing a fully digital workflow also creates efficiencies that can help manage costs without compromising the quality of your crown and bridge cases.